-The 12th National Pupil Premium Conference: Ensuring Successful Outcomes takes place on Friday 20 September 2019, at The Gallery, the NEC, Birmingham B40 1NT.
+The 13th National Pupil Premium Conference: Ensuring Successful Outcomes takes place on Friday 27 March 2020, at The Gallery, the NEC, Birmingham B40 1NT.

-We will bring together innovative schools, senior leaders, Pupil Premium leads, teachers and others to help you discover deliverable, evidence-based and practical interventions and strategies for raising attainment, overcoming barriers and – ultimately – narrowing the gap for disadvantaged pupils.
+We will bring together senior leaders, Pupil Premium leads, teachers and other experts to help you discover and debate deliverable, evidence-based and practical interventions and strategies for raising attainment, overcoming key barriers to learning and achievement, and narrow the gap for disadvantaged pupils.

-The day will then offer delegates a choice of 15 workshops – primary, secondary and cross-phase – focused on in-school practice, case studies, specific initiatives and other innovations.
+The day will then offer delegates a choice of 12 workshops – primary, secondary and cross-phase – focused on in-school practice, case studies, specific initiatives and other innovations.

 Themes include Ofsted & the Pupil Premium, inspection under the new Education Inspection Framework (EIF), high leverage teaching, study skills, parental engagement, Pupil Premium culture, high expectations, SEND & EHCPs, outdoor learning, cultural capital, common wellbeing and pastoral challenges, identifying barriers to learning, cross-phase working, transition, pastoral support and more.

 This conference will provide you with the opportunity to attend relevant and practical workshops led by school leaders and other experts.
 All speakers are briefed to provide delegates with practical advice and ideas, interventions and strategies that can be taken away, adapted & adopted.
 The ultimate aim is for you to be able to put these new ideas into practice straight away on returning to your school and to make new professional connections to help your Pupil Premium work back at school.